 - Bottles, other drinks, and lunch boxes provided by parents for children with food allergies should be clearly labelled with the name of the child for whom they are intended. - If food is purchased from the school canteen, parents should check the appropriateness of foods by speaking directly to the catering manager.
 The child should also be taught to check allergen information with catering staff, before purchasing. - Where we provide the food, our staff will be educated on how to read labels for food allergens and instructed about measures to prevent cross-contamination during the handling, preparation and serving of food.
-Examples include preparing food for children with food allergies first; careful cleaning (using warm soapy water) of food preparation areas and utensils. - Trading and sharing of food, food utensils or food containers will be actively discouraged and monitored. - Training will include that unlabelled food poses a potentially greater risk of allergen exposure than packaged food with precautionary allergen labelling suggesting a risk of contamination. - Careful planning for the use of food in crafts, cooking classes, science experiments and special events (e.g., fetes, assemblies, cultural events) with adequate substitutions, restrictions or protective measures put in place (e.g., wheat-free flour for play dough or cooking), non-food containers for egg cartons. - Careful planning for out-of-school activities such as sporting events, excursions (e.g., restaurants and food processing plants), outings or camps, thinking early about the catering requirements and emergency planning (including access to emergency medication and medical care).
+Examples include preparing food for children with food allergies first; careful cleaning (using warm soapy water) of food preparation areas and utensils. - Food will not be given to food-allergic children without parental engagement and permission e.g., birthday parties, food treats. - Trading and sharing of food, food utensils or food containers will be actively discouraged and monitored. - Training will include that unlabelled food poses a potentially greater risk of allergen exposure than packaged food with precautionary allergen labelling suggesting a risk of contamination.

-• Careful planning for on-site and off-site activities involving potential exposure to other allergens like animal dander, latex, pollen etc.
+- Careful planning for the use of food in crafts, cooking classes, science experiments and special events (e.g., fetes, assemblies, cultural events) with adequate substitutions, restrictions or protective measures put in place (e.g., wheat-free flour for play dough or cooking), non-food containers for egg cartons. - Careful planning for out-of-school activities such as sporting events, excursions (e.g., restaurants and food processing plants), outings or camps, thinking early about the catering requirements and emergency planning (including access to emergency medication and medical care). - Careful planning for on-site and off-site activities involving potential exposure to other allergens like animal dander, latex, pollen etc.